BSV Cottbus-Ost: History

 The club was founded in 1899 as FV Brandenburg 1899 Sandow and soon changed their name to FV Brandenburg 1899 Cottbuss.
 They were one of the founding members of the Verband Niederlausitzer Ballspiel-Vereine (VNBV).
 The league closed in 1906 and the club moved to the South Eastern German football championship.
-The club won the Lower Lusatian Football Championship and became eligible to compete for a qualifier in the 1906 German football championship, but lost to SC Schlesien Breslau 3-1.
-The club again won the Lower Lusatian Football Championship in 1927 and 1928, gaining entry into the South Eastern German football championship.
+The club won the Lower Lusatian Football Championship and became eligible to compete for a qualifier in the 1906 German football championship, but lost to SC Schlesien Breslau 3–1.
+The club again won the Lower Lusatian Football Championship in 1927 (with the help of Erwin Helmchen) and 1928, gaining entry into the South Eastern German football championship.

 In 1945, FV Brandenburg was dissolved and became SG Cottbus-Ost.
 As SG-Cottbus-Ost, the team became the Brandenburgischer Fußballmeister/Brandenburg football champions in 1947 and 1948.
 Their 1948 victory helped them gain qualifications to the 1948 Ostzonenmeisterschaft, where they lost in the quarterfinals to SG Weimer-Ost.
 The club missed a chance to qualify for the DDR-Oberliga in 1950 and ended up in the newly created DDR-Liga.
 The club was renamed ZSG Textill Cottbus in 1951 and then BSG Fortschritt Cottbus in 1952.
 The club often struggled financially and mostly stayed in the 3rd and 4th divisions of the Bezirksliga, while rivals ASG Vorwärts Cottbus, FSV Cottbus 99 and FC Energie Cottbus had passed them by.